fdefelici/vscode-clove-unit/README.md

 ## Extension Usage
-Here an example of project developed with `clove-unit` with related extension configuration.
+Here an example of project developed with `CLove-Unit` library and related UI Extension Configuration.

 > You can find this example project [here](./sample).